markday1962/devops_tools/arangodb/redis-streams.md

 Redis Streams is a sophisticated feature.
 But you can make sense of it by understanding the following main ideas--
-* First, Redis Streams is essentially a new Redis data structure.
+* Redis Streams is essentially a new Redis data structure.
 This data structure is known as a stream.
-* Second, the stream behaves like an append-only list or log.
+* The stream behaves like an append-only list or log.
-* Third, each entry in a stream is structured as a set of key value pairs.
+* Each entry in a stream is structured as a set of key value pairs.
 So you can think of a stream entry as something akin to a Redis hash.
-* Fourth, every stream entry has a unique ID.
+* Every stream entry has a unique ID.
 And by default, these IDs are time-prefixed.
-* Fifth, streams support ID-based range queries.
+* Streams support ID-based range queries.
 * Finally, streams can be consumed and processed by multiple distinct sets of consumers.
 These are known as consumer groups.